sojs-coding/mcp-security-merge/docs/soar_integrations/http.md

 *   `password` (string, optional): Password for basic authentication.
 Defaults to None.
 *   `ssl_verification` (boolean, optional): Whether to verify the SSL certificate of the destination server.
 Defaults to None.
 *   `headers_json` (Union[str, dict], optional): JSON object of HTTP headers to be sent with the request.
 Defaults to None.
-*   `content_type` (List[Any], optional): Content Type.
+*   `content_type` (List[str], optional): Content Type.
 If set to application/json the input data must be JSON string.
 Defaults to None.
 *   `target_entities` (List[TargetEntity], optional): Optional list of specific target entities (Identifier, EntityType) to run the action on.
 Defaults to empty list.
 *   `scope` (string, optional): Defines the scope for the action.
 Defaults to "All entities".